reciprocalreviews/reciprocalapp/DESIGN.md

 - Dana adds a description to the venue and defines the two roles, programm committee member and senior program committee member, defining both as `invite only` roles, with `yes` and `no` commitments.
 - Dana populates the set of invitees into the venue for each role by submitting a list of email addresses
 - Dana sends invitation emails to everyone in each role in her mail client.
-- Some program committee members receive the invite, log in with their ORCID, see the role to which they have been invited, and indicate yes or no.
+- Some program committee members receive the invite, create an account if necessary, see the role to which they have been invited, and indicate yes or no.
-- Other committee members receive the invite, don't have an ORCID, and decide to ignore the invite rather than create one.
 - After community invites settle, Dana exports the set of reviewers, filters out the list of declines, and imports them into HotCRP as the program committee and senior program committee, and proceeds with the review process.
 - Program committee members return occasionally to RR to remind them of where they've volunteered for reviews.